CESEL/BatchBuilderResearch/RQ4/README.md

 # Research Question 4

-This folder contains the replication package for these two research questions
+This folder contains the replication package for research question 4

 ### Instalation and running